logicalclocks/logicalclocks.github.io/docs/setup_installation/common/rondb.md

   </figure>
 </p>

-The below image shows to use the scroll bar to change the VM type of a data node and it looks very similar for the MySQL Servers and API nodes.
 It is currently not possible to reconfigure API nodes.
 The VM type differs from cloud to cloud.

 <p align="center">